 - Use: Networks with this option selected will combine together and distribute the stream.

-- Off: This network will not be used for your stream regardless of the status of other connected networks.
+- Off: Will not be used at any point during your broadcast regardless of the status of other network connections.

 When you go live, your network dashboard will show information for each network, such as the bitrates each active one is distributing and if one disconnects.